All Episodes

 Do you know what BleachBit is?

-You ever heard of Bleach Bit?
+Have you ever heard of Bleach Bit?

-Well, you know how the when you delete something off of a computer hard drive, it doesn't really delete it.
+Well, you know how when you delete something off of a computer hard drive, it doesn't really delete it.

-It just destroys the directory to it, so it can't be accessed.
+It just destroys the directory to it so it can't be accessed.

-But the data, like uh, let's say there's, well, let's just talk 30,000 emails.
+But the data, like let's say there's, let's just talk 30,000 emails.

 She deletes 30,000 emails, okay?